matwerber1/aws-s3-analytics-reporting-with-athena/README.md

 This project let's you do just that!

-# Errors from E Notation

-It turns out, the raw CSV reports delivered by S3 Analytics use E notation instead of decimal notation for very small numbers.

-For example, `0.0004` is shown as `4.0E-1` in the CSV report.
-This is breaking our ability to run queries in Athena, since our table definition expects `decimal` data types but (some) partitions might contain `string`.

-Trying to figure out how to fix this...

 # Architecture

 This project creates an AWS Glue database and table in the Glue catalog and then creates and runs a crawler that populates the table with new partitions each time an analytics report is delivered.